How long is 10 seconds, really?

 If I talk to you while showing clips of my dog Rocky playing, 10 seconds can go by pretty fast.
 On the other hand, a blank stare can seem like an eternity.

-So the real answer is, it depends—but when it comes to intentionality, 10 seconds makes a world of difference.
+So the real answer is, it depends.
+But when it comes to intentionality, 10 seconds makes a world of difference.

 A Habit Series from Break the Twitch: This Can Help